rwigren/Constant-shift-embedding/README.md

 # Constant-shift-embedding
 Implementation of the constant shift embedding (CSE) method using similarity or dissimilarity matrices.

+The implementation is done in a manner inspired by the SciKit-Learn package.
+A simple example of how it can be used is shown in `CSE_example.ipynb`

+The constant shift embedding method is developed for clustering and converts a problem of similarity-clustering into a K-means problem.
+While the theory is based on clustering, it can also be used in other related settings (such as classification).

 The code of the CSE implementation is based on: